mgarod/FilmApi/README.md

 ### Other Issues
-The .env files would not be included in this or any project as they contain secrets and exclusion would be enforced by the `.gitignore` file.
-For the purpose of simplicity they are added here and removed from the `.gitignore` file.
+The .env files in this project should not be included in the repository because they contain secrets.
+Exclusion would normally be enforced by the `.gitignore` file.
+For the purpose of simplicity in this project, they are added here and removed from the `.gitignore` file.

 There is very little manual handling for bad calls, bad data, incomplete calls, etc. Since I intended this to be a toy project, this was not my focus.
 However, the libraries used in this project do cover a fair deal.
 For example, `RequestParser` has some type enforcement for request data, and I did utilize `first_or_404` with `SQLAlchemy`.